Missing CDC worker likely drowned, no signs of foul play: Officials

 A Centers for Disease Control and Prevention employee has been found dead nearly two months after he mysteriously vanished, authorities said today.

-The body of Timothy Cunningham, 35, was found Tuesday night in the Chattahoochee River, according to the Atlanta Police Department, after people fishing saw a body and called 911.
+The body of Timothy Cunningham, 35, was found Tuesday night along the bank of the Chattahoochee River, according to the Atlanta Police Department, after people fishing saw a body and called 911.

 There were no signs of foul play and the preliminary cause of death is drowning, the medical examiner said.